The Bankrate promise

 Federal financial aid

 Students need to complete the Free Application for Federal Student Aid (FAFSA) for MBA programs in order to apply for federal financial aid, including federal grants, loans and work-study programs.
 Schools may also refer to this form to determine eligibility for scholarships and institutional aid programs.

 If you’ve run out of options for free financial aid, you may have to turn to MBA loans in order to finance the remainder of your education.
 The federal government offers Direct Unsubsidized Loans and grad PLUS loans to graduate students, with fixed interest rates and benefits like income-driven repayment plans.
 These are usually the best place to start looking.

-If you have great credit, you may also be able to find lower interest rates with private student loans.
+If you have excellent credit, you may also be able to find lower interest rates with private student loans.
 While private student loans don’t come with the same benefits as federal student loans, they often let you choose between fixed and variable interest rates and have a variety of repayment terms.
 Just keep in mind that anything you borrow will have to be paid back with interest, so it’s best to exhaust your scholarship and grant opportunities first.

 Frequently asked questions about MBA costs